Cemoro Lawang, East Java, Indonesia

 If you’re staying in Cemoro Lawang you’ll want to begin your hike at 3 am.
 You can walk the whole way or be taken to the lowest viewpoint by bike or car.
 From that viewpoint you can walk or take a horse to the next viewpoint.
 Any higher than that you have to walk.

-Tips or recommendations for Cemoro Lawang
+Tips or recommendations to photograph Cemoro Lawang

 No entry fee.
 Toilets near the lowest viewpoint.
 The land is publicly accessible.